 Blue Apron has struggled for profits, laid off many workers, and watched its stock price fall during a period where Netflix has shown tremendous growth.

 Still, while you might not want to sink your dollars into Blue Apron, there are some promising competitors in the meal-kit delivery space that are also worth watching.
 While all of the subscription-box companies might not survive, it is likely that at least a few will be breakout successes—just like Netflix.

 Pay Attention to the Details in Stock Analysis

 In many cases, professional investors are not looking for anything an amateur investor couldn’t find.
-The key to success is looking into both the finances and operations of a company to find one that is undervalued and ready to grow.
+The key to success is to look into both the finances and the operations of a company to find one that is undervalued and ready to grow.

 That is the basic premise behind value investing.
 This school of thought was pioneered by Columbia professor and author Benjamin Graham and touted as the key to the success of Warren Buffett, one of the richest people in the world.

 If you can identify the next big stock before it breaks out, you might be on track to earn millions in the stock market.
 But one thing is certain: You can’t make it big in the market if you don’t take the time for thoughtful analysis that complements your investing strategy.